sdercolin/vlabeler/README.md

 ### Set notes for entry

-- `J` or click the `Add tag` button in the entry title bar: Start editing the entry's tag
+- `J` or `Add tag` button in the entry title bar: Start editing the entry's tag
-- `K` or click the `Star` button in the entry title bar: Toggle the entry's `Starred` status
+- `K` or `Star` button in the entry title bar: Toggle the entry's `Starred` status
-- `L` or click the `Done` button in the entry title bar: Toggle the entry's `Done` status
+- `L` or `Done` button in the entry title bar: Toggle the entry's `Done` status

 #### Settings for notes

-You can customize the notes display in `Settings` -> `Prefereneces` -> `Editor` -> `Notes` to hide the items that you don't need.
+You can change settings in `Settings` -> `Prefereneces` -> `Editor` -> `Notes` to hide the items that you don't need.

 The `Done` status is by default automatically set when you edit any values in a entry.
 You can disable this behavior in the settings too.

-## Multiple editing mode
+## Multi-entry editing mode

-For labelers with `continuous: true` (currently only the sinsy lab labeler), you can switch between the normal editing mode and a multiple editing mode which shows and allows you to edit all the connected entries in the same sample file.
+For labelers in [continuous mode](#working-on-audio-labels-continuous-mode), you can switch between the single entry editing mode and a multi-entry editing mode which shows and allows you to edit all the connected entries in the same sample file.

 It's enabled by default.
-You can toggle the menu item `Edit` -> `Edit All Connected Entries` to enable or disable it.
+You can click the `Single/Mutiple` button in the center of the bottom bar to enable or disable it.

-By clicking the name of entries displayed at the top of the editor, the following actions are conducted:
+In the multi-entry editing mode, names of the entries are displayed at the top of the editor.
+By clicking the names, the following actions are conducted:

-- click: Rename the entry
+- Click: Rename the entry
-- long click: Go to the entry
+- Long click: Go to the entry

 ## Browse and filter entries